- The understated importance of high-quality supportive care

 - There is no therapeutic benefit to ongoing cycling of the troponin in this situation.

 - Type-I MI (plaque rupture MI)

-- These patients have classic MI due to plaque rupture.
+- These patients have classic MI due to plaque rupture and acute coronary thrombosis.
 Most patients with type-I MI will initially present to the hospital with cardiac-related signs or symptoms.
 Type-I MI can arise as a complication of critical illness, but this is rare.